"A lie told often enough becomes truth."

 sometimes-inaccurate detail.
 Investigative reporters, sometimes motivated by producers seeking improved

-that will draw viewers and sell advertising.
-It is likely that public perception is dramatically effected by such
+ways that will draw viewers and sell advertising.
+It is likely that public perception is dramatically effected by

 Today, police administrators are tasked with shaping public perception as an important job duty.
 Improving

-related to law enforcement and the apprehension of criminals, a basic fact of police agency life is that they
+goals related to law enforcement and the apprehension of criminals, a basic fact of police agency life is

 Molding the often fickle and sometimes misguided public consciousness is so important now that in some